Tropical Forest Forever Facility

-The Tropical Forest Forever Facility (TFFF) is a proposed blended-finance mechanism to incentivise countries to prevent the deforestation and degradation of moist broadleaf forests.
+The Tropical Forest Forever Facility (TFFF) is a proposed blended-finance mechanism to prevent the deforestation and degradation of moist broadleaf forests.
+The goal is to turn forests into a protected assets and provide forested countries with a financial incentive protect them.

 The fund would use profits from capital market investments to provide results-based payments to rainforest countries.
 The mechanism was proposed by the Brazilian government with the aim of launching the facility at COP30 in Belem, Brazil in November 2025.

 History

 A version of this fund concept was originally proposed by World Bank treasurer Kenneth Lay in the 2000s.
 The mechanism, then called the Tropical Forest Finance Facility received broader attention through an article Lay co-wrote for The Center for Global Development.
 The current iteration was announced at COP28 in Dubai, UAE in 2023 by Brazil’s Environment Minister Marina Silva and Finance Minister Fernando Haddad.

 Government endorsements

 The governments of France, Germany, Colombia, the UAE, Malaysia, Singapore and Norway have endorsed the facility or expressed interest in investing.
-Germany and Norway, are amongst the largest donors for tropical forest conservation, along with the UK.
+Germany and Norway are amongst the largest donors for tropical forest conservation, along with the UK.
 The UK declined to fund the Tropical Forests Forever Facility at the COP30 summit.

 During a visit to Brazil in December 2024, then U.S. President Biden endorsed the TFFF.